-A footpath within the road reserve needs to be slip resistant, be able to withstand inclement weather events and allow for a safe, continuous and accessible path of travel so that all users irrespective of their access and mobility needs are able to use it.
-Loose surface materials such as gravel, crushed stone and granitic sand will not be used within the road reserve as the lack of slip resistance causes difficulty for some users and can also impose severe difficulties for people using mobility aids.
+Council acknowledges that a footpath within the road reserve needs to be designed. constructed and maintained to allow for a safe, continuous and accessible path of travel so that all users irrespective of their access and mobility needs are able to use it.

+Loose surface materials such as gravel, crushed stone and granitic sand are not recommended to be used within the road reserve as the lack of slip resistance causes difficulty for some users and can also impose severe difficulties for people using mobility aids.
 Loose materials also pose an ongoing maintenance burden on Council due to the increased level of maintenance inspection requirements associated with such materials and their higher lifecycle costs.

-The materials that will be used to construct new footpaths within the road reserve are concrete or asphalt.
-It is recognised that some community members and stakeholders may be concerned that the use of such materials may impact the local character of some streets.
+Whilst it is recognised that materials used to construct new footpaths within the road reserve will be predominantly concrete or asphalt, some community members and stakeholders may be concerned that the use of such materials may impact the local character of some streets.

 To address this issue, a number of areas within the municipality have been designated as 'areas of sensitivity' (refer to 6.3) where the use of an alternative material will be permitted.
-The material that will be used in 'areas of sensitivity' is concrete with exposed aggregate.
-This material consists of a concrete base topped with a fine pebble material of varying colour schemes to provide a natural appearance that blends into the surroundings to look more like a gravel path.
+Alternative materials that will be available for use in 'areas of sensitivity' are coloured concrete.